Swarna-droid/Android-Interview-Questions/README.md

 * Android appplication components [[info]](http://www.tutorialspoint.com/android/android_application_components.htm)
 * What is the relationship between the life cycle of an AsyncTask and an Activity?
 What problems can this result in?
 How can these problems be avoided?
 * What is the difference between Service and IntentService?
 How is each used?
+* Will services unbind on making a call to unbindService.
 * What is a Sticky Intent?
 * What is AIDL? [[info]](https://developer.android.com/guide/components/aidl.html)
 * What is dependency injection?